Xperaz/CPP-Modules/cpp05/README.md

     The (out) is of type std::ostream.
 This can not be copied (the copy constructor is disabled).
     So you need to pass by reference.

+ ## Why istream/ostream functions(overloaded << and >>) are declared outside of a class in C++?

+   In generale A function that doesn’t have to be member, don’t make it a member.
+If that function doesn’t alter the state of the object and only        uses public members of that object, write it outside the class as a non-member non-friend function.

+   Hope this helps.
+Otherwise, add more details to your question.

  ## what() overloaded function?

      syntax: const char * what() const throw();